Ruth Paine: Aftermath

 Ruth Paine returned to Pennsylvania and became principal of a Quaker school in the Greene Street Friends School in Germantown.
 She soon moved to St. Petersburg, Florida and earned a master's degree in psychology from the University of South Florida.
 After working for the school system in Franklin County in the Florida Panhandle, she returned to St. Petersburg and worked for the Hillsborough County, Florida school system until her retirement.
 She was active in Quaker and liberal charities and organizations and lived in Santa Rosa, California.

 In 1970, Ruth divorced from Michael Paine.
 During the 1980s, following the overthrow of the Nicaraguan dictator Somoza by the socialist Sandinistas, Paine began her involvement with the Quaker group ProNica.
 Between 1990 and 2000 she made nine trips to the country.

 The City of Irving bought the former Paine home on W. 5th St. in 2009 to restore it to its 1963 condition and turn it into a museum in time for the 50th anniversary of the Kennedy assassination on November 22, 2013.

 Paine was interviewed by several authors, including Priscilla Johnson McMillan, William Manchester, Thomas Mallon, and Gerald Posner.
 While Warren Commission supporters have been kind to her, several assassination conspiracy theorists have questioned Paine's testimony, as well as her husband, Michael.
 Author and researcher Sylvia Meagher wrote:

 Ruth Paine...is a complex personality, despite her rather passive façade...Some examples from her testimony show a predisposition against Oswald and a real or pretended friendliness toward the FBI and other Establishment institutions, which should not be overlooked in evaluating her role in the case...Mrs.
 Paine is sometimes a devious person, and her testimony must be evaluated in that light.

 When Paine went to Nicaragua, several fellow Quakers, including volunteer Sue Wheaton, questioned her intentions and motivations, noting that Nicaragua was a CIA hot-spot and that they suspected Paine was gathering information.

-Paine expressed her belief in the official conclusion that Oswald acted alone and disavowed conspiracy theorists' suggestions to connect her and Michael to their relatives and ancestors holding important government and business positions, such as her sister, Sylvia Hyde Hoke, who was employed as a psychologist for the CIA under military cover, and her father was also considered for CIA use; Ruth stated she was unaware of her sister’s job.
-She also refuted allegations that during the police search at her house on November 22, she greeted officers with "I've been expecting you all", and stated that a set of metal filing cabinets found which appeared to contain the names of Cuban sympathisers, was her disc records of songs.
+Paine expressed her belief in the official conclusion that Oswald acted alone and disavowed conspiracy theorists' suggestions to connect her and Michael to their relatives and ancestors holding important government and business positions, such as her sister, Sylvia Hyde Hoke, who was employed as a psychologist for the CIA under military cover, and her father, who was also considered for CIA use; Ruth stated she was unaware of her sister’s job.
+She also refuted allegations that during the police search at her house on November 22, she greeted officers with "I've been expecting you all", and stated that a set of metal filing cabinets, which appeared to contain the names of Cuban sympathisers, was her disc records of songs.